BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 Bitcoin uses URIs to help apps identify payment requests.
 The technical details of this scheme are detailed in [BIP 21](https://bips.xyz/21).

 BIP 21 uses a `bitcoin:` URI scheme to identify and help applications manage bitcoin payment requests.
 Applications should support this if they want to be [interoperable]({{'/guide/getting-started/principles/#interoperability' | relative_url}}) with other bitcoin products.
-Some other less common, non-standardized, URI schemes used for bitcoin payment requests include:
+Some other URI schemes used for bitcoin payment requests include `lightning` and LNURL schemes such as `lnurlp`.
+Note that a URI scheme can be presented as lowercase or uppercase.

-- `BITCOIN:`
-- `lightning:`
-- `LIGHTNING:`
-- `lnurl:`

 BIP 21 is extensible and allows for the addition of other useful meta data that give more context to a payment request.
 This includes things like an amount, labels, messages, and other useful data.
 It also allows [more than one type]({{'/guide/how-it-works/payment-request-formats/#unified-payment-requests' | relative_url}}) of payment request format to be included in a payment request.